• Skip to main content

 Award-winning speculative fiction

 Alaya Dawn Johnson is an award-winning author of speculative fiction for adults and young adults.
-Her most recent novel, Trouble the Saints, was the recipient of the World Fantasy Award for best novel.
+Her most recent adult novel, Trouble the Saints, was the recipient of the World Fantasy Award for best novel.
 Her short story collection, Reconstruction, was published by Small Beer Press in January 2021.
-Watch this space for more information about her latest YA novel, The Library of Broken Worlds, forthcoming June 6 2023 from Scholastic.
+Her latest YA novel, The Library of Broken Worlds, is a finalist for the Ursula K. Le Guin award.

 • About